lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   {{I-D.ietf-lamps-dilithium-certificates}} with a reference to the published RFC.
 </aside>

-The following is the ML-KEM-1024 certificate that corresponding to the public key in the previous section signed with the ML-DSA-87 private key from {{I-D.ietf-lamps-dilithium-certificates}}.
+The following is the ML-KEM-1024 certificate corresponding to the public key in the previous section signed with the ML-DSA-87 private key from {{I-D.ietf-lamps-dilithium-certificates}}.
 The textual encoding {{RFC7468}}
 is followed by the so-called "pretty print"; the certificates are the same.